107208579/mqtt2caldav/README.md

 **EVENT Details :: Seconds**
-Specifies if event start time (DTSTART) and event end time (DTEND) will have seconds set.
+Specifies if the calendar event start time (DTSTART) and calendar event end time (DTEND) will have seconds set.
 ```
 "EVENT_SECONDS"
 ```